aaronwithalaser/av-installation-studyguide-notes/reflections.md

 Data Links = Cabinet-to-Cabinet

+Newer cab hubs may have intergrated T-con boards (T-CON: board to regulate and assign data to each LED module.
+From what I have read, often refered too when a row or single LED module is showing issues/flickering etc)

 Zones = Logical Groups of Cabinets (for signal load management)

 Power Chains = Separate from Data Links (but follow similar grouping)